Immigration status and benefits for Afghans in the U.S.

 Public benefits

-If you have refugee, asylee, SIV, or parolee status you can get resettlement services and public benefits that help you get settled in your new community.
+If you have refugee, asylee, SIV, or parolee status you can get services and public benefits that help you get settled in your new community.

 You must have been paroled into the USA between July 31, 2021 and September 30, 2023 to qualify for these benefits.
 If you were paroled after September 30, 2023, only the following people can get public benefits: